Local and Regional Support Networks

 Kent, Ohio 44242

 The Cooperative Development Center is an organization focused on the development of cooperatives in the Ohio region.
-They provide techincal assistance, advisory services, feasibility studies, targeted sector exploration and help with development needs.
+They provide technical assistance, advisory services, feasibility studies, targeted sector exploration and help with development needs.

 http://www.oeockent.org/index.php/coopdev/coopabout